 And to top it all off, the creamy miso ginger sauce we created for this meal makes it a 10/10.
 Well, have we convinced you you're going to love this poke bowl yet?!

-- Tofu: what an incredibly versatile ingredient this is.
-We can’t say enough good things about tofu!
+- Tofu: We can't say enough good things about tofu!
 While somewhat bland on its own, tofu soaks up marinades so well that it can be utilized in virtually any cuisine.
 We love baking it to create a chewy texture with a crispy exterior.
 Contrary to popular belief, there are actually so many benefits of eating soy.
 Not only is it full of plant-based protein, it also contains compounds called isoflavones.
 Amongst other benefits, some studies have shown promising results in regards to the protective effects of soy against certain types of cancer.
-But, we won’t go too deep into that.
+But, we won't go too deep into that.
 The moral of the story is tofu makes a perfect addition to this bowl!

 - Sushi rice: to create the perfect poke bowl, you should definitely stick to sushi rice (see what we did there?).
 But seriously, it gives the most authentic texture and taste to this dish.
 It's chewy and delicious, especially when served warm.
 It is the perfect base since the flavor won't overpower the rest of the ingredients.
 And we know, brown rice is better for you.
 But, what's life without a little risk?!
 Go ahead, eat some white rice.

-- Edamame: this vibrant plant-based protein is the immature version of a soy bean.
+- Edamame: this vibrant plant-based protein is the immature version of a soybean.
 Edamame beans provide a similar taste to green peas, but they have a firmer texture.
 They also have hints of sweetness and nuttiness, a little like an almond.
-We love cooking with edamame beans because they’re a complete protein, and they’re a great source of other important nutrients like iron, fiber, and vitamin C.
+We love cooking with edamame beans because they're a complete protein, and they're a great source of other important nutrients like iron, fiber, and vitamin C.

 - Miso sauce: the cherry on top of this vegan poke bowl recipe is a creamy miso sauce.
 We use a base of vegan mayo to create the perfect consistency.
 Then, we mix in some rice vinegar for a little tang, ginger, garlic and horseradish for bite, and liquid aminos and miso for a touch of umami flavor.
 Honestly, we could just drink this sauce straight from the jar.